Is It Safe to Travel to Vietnam in 2026?

 Traveler Impact

-Solo travelers may encounter petty crime in urban areas, particularly in crowded markets and public transport, so vigilance is advised.
+Solo travelers may encounter petty crime, particularly in crowded tourist areas like Ho Chi Minh City and Hanoi; vigilance is advised in these locations.

 Business Travelerslow

-Business travelers can expect reliable infrastructure in major cities, though occasional bureaucratic delays may impact schedules.
+Business travelers can expect reliable infrastructure in major cities, though occasional bureaucratic delays may arise during customs or local engagements.

 Remote Workerslow

-Remote workers will find good connectivity in urban centers like Ho Chi Minh City and Hanoi, but should avoid rural areas where internet access may be unreliable.
+Remote workers will find good connectivity in urban areas like Ho Chi Minh City, but should be cautious of sporadic outages in rural regions.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Vietnam.